KeiroD/AvalonScript/README.md

 Now, let's get started and download AvalonScript.

 [AvalonScript](https://github.com/KeiroD/AvalonScript/archive/master.zip) is the most current version of **AvalonScript**.
-We've moved AvalonScript to Github!
+Each time I push an update, GitHub will update the archive to use the latest version of mIRC and the code we use.

 Extract it to wherever you wanted to place it.
 Finally, run AvalonScript by launching mirc.exe and customize to your liking.